If you want an easy tool to manage your content online, then you really should consider using WordPress.

 Many scripts also allow you to control the content that appears on your site remotely.
 This is useful for managing site-wide banner ads, subscription forms and time-sensitive content (e.g. special pricing), or adding information such as tax calculators, feeds, etc …

 (Add content to WordPress via scripts and applications)

 Content can also be added to posts and pages by inserting code directly into your file templates.
-Please note, however, that in order to be able to edit file templates, you should have at least a basic understanding of code languages like HTML and PHP.
+Please note, however, that in order to be able to add and edit file templates, you should have at least a basic understanding of code languages like HTML and PHP.